-Note that we could have more generally defined conuclei and nuclei on posemigroups.
-To avoid cluttering the paper with duplicate definitions and results, for the most part we restrict our explicit attention to monoidal structures.
-However, it is generally a simple matter to transform these into analogous definitions and results for structures based on semigroups by omitting all reference to the multiplicative unit.
-We only discuss structures based on semigroups if there is a divergence with structures based on monoids that is worth remarking on.
+Nuclei and conuclei can also defined for posemigroups.
+However, to avoid cluttering the paper with duplicate definitions and results, for the most part we restrict our explicit attention to monoidal structures.
+It is generally a simple matter to obtain analogous definitions and results for structures based on semigroups by omitting all reference to the multiplicative unit.
+We only discuss structures based on posemigroups if there is a divergence with structures based on pomonoids that is worth remarking on.